dimsemenov/PhotoSwipe/website/documentation/options.md

 ---

-Options are added in key-value pairs and passed as an argument to `PhotoSwipe` contructor, e.g.:
+Options are added in key-value pairs and passed as an argument to `PhotoSwipe` constructor, e.g.:

 ```javascript
 var options = {